joewalp/Jugglebot/environments/README.md

 platform environment, so I want to use it for iterating on features before confirming that the same provisioning and features work within the arm64 platform environment.

-Neither environment has ROS2 installed.

-The next step is to enable editing code within each of these environments using VSCode for Windows.

 ## Noteworthy future milestones